The Best Way to Cook a Steak Without a Grill

 Next, let the steak come to room temperature for about 30 minutes or so.
 While this step might seem unnecessary, it can mean the difference between a good steak and a great steak.
 That’s because if the steak comes straight from the fridge, it won’t cook evenly — the inside will stay raw even after the outside sears.

-Preheat the cast iron so it’s as hot as possible by either sticking it in a 400-degree F oven for 20 minutes or heating it over a high flame for about 10 minutes.
+- Preheat the skillet.
+Stick it in a 400-degree F oven for 20 minutes or heat it over a high flame for about 10 minutes.
 Test that the pan is ready by adding a drop of water to it.
 The water should evaporate immediately.

-Flip the steak and sear it for several more minutes to develop golden-brown color on the second side.
-(If the steak you’re cooking is thick, make sure to pick it up using tongs and sear the edges all the way around.)
+- Flip and sear on the second side.
+Cook the steak on the second side until it’s developed golden-brown color.
+If the steak you’re cooking is thick, make sure to pick it up using tongs and sear the edges all the way around.

 - For medium-rare, cook the steak to 130 to 135 degrees F.